 Actions that will cause this process to be re-evaluated include:

 - An order with allocated inventory was canceled

-- An ASN, RMA or other delivery was committed
+- An ASN, RMA, Work Order or Cancellation was committed to inventory

 - The "Reallocate Orders" mass-action on the Products grid